Astr 328 Homework #1

 is completely

-of redshift in each case.
+of redshift in each of those four cases.

 redshift of